aflalahmad/terraform-hub-and-spoke/backend/_header.md

 - Proper access permissions to create resources in the Azure subscription. ✅
 ## Configuration Details 📝
 ### 1. Resource Group 🗂️
-- 🛠️ Create Resource Group
+- 🛠️ Create Resource Group:
 The configuration starts by creating a Resource Group in Azure, which will contain all other resources.

-- 2. Storage Account 💾
+###  2. Storage Account 💾
-🛠️ Create Storage Account
+- 🛠️ Create Storage Account:
 Next, a Storage Account is created within the Resource Group.
 This account is configured with the Standard performance tier and locally redundant storage (LRS).

-- 3. Storage Container 📦
+### 3. Storage Container 📦
-🛠️ Create Storage Container
+- 🛠️ Create Storage Container:
 A private container is created within the Storage Account to store Terraform state files securely.